Electric Grand Piano by UVI Review

 EGP or Electric Grand Piano by UVI is the next level and extensively sampled CP70.
 UVI included both electrically and acoustically samples with plenty of useful mic recordings and positions.
 The flexibility to play a CP70 or use the prepared instrument is matching many needs for vibe and emotion.
 What makes this CP70 so unique is the level of details and authenticity that you can get with UVI version.

 EGP is stunning now you can use this unique piano in your compositions.
-UVI’s EGP has the intense vibe and is at the same time highly customizable.
+UVI’s EGP has an intense vibe and is at the same time highly customizable.
 UVI has done a brilliant job with this one.
 The need to use an EGP is really up to the outline of your composition.
 The CP sits well in the background and if the theme fits the time when these vibes have been most known for also in the front.
 For other focused projects, you can beef up your compositions with the prepared sounds and some timbres that are more sound design than a piano.